Need To Know About Your Baby’s Injuries And What To Do?

-This type of trauma causes bleeding between the skull of the newborn and his or her periosteum (the member covering the outer surface of the skull).
+This type of trauma causes bleeding between the skull of the newborn and his or her periosteum (the membrane covering the outer surface of the skull).
 Cephalohematoma is often caused by the use of forceps or a surgical vacuum by a doctor to help birth a baby.

 This injury occurs during a difficult delivery and baby is too large for norma delivery.
 The risk of oxygen loss is increased and the physician may use birthing tools improperly to hasten delivery.

 This injury occurs when the baby aspirates stained amniotic fluid which can occur before, during or immediately after birth.
 Meconium alters the amniotic fluid reducing antibacterial activity thereby increasing the risk of perinatal bacterial infection.
 Aspiration may occur if the fetus is in destress leading to a gasping breathing pattern.
 This aspiration induces hypoxia.